Real-Chris205/R-G-Dining-Menu---Order-Analysis/README.md

 * Preparing additional inventory ahead of these peak days to prevent stock shortages.
 * Exploring promotional campaigns on slower days such as wednesday, saturday and Thursday to help balance demand across the week.
 ## Insight 3 : Peak Ordering Time
+### Business QUestion
+#### What time of day experiences peak ordering activity?
 #### An analysis of order activity by time of day shows that demand is relatively drops low after first 3 hours of the early morning hours.
 Ordering activity begins to increase later in the mid day and reaches its peak between 12:00 PM and 1:00 PM, indicating that the restaurant experiences its highest order volume during the lunchtime period.
 #### After this period, order activity gradually declines throughout the afternoon and drops further during the evening hours, suggesting that customer demand is significantly lower outside the lunch window.
 ## Recommendation
 * From an operational perspective, the restaurant should ensure that sufficient staff and kitchen capacity are available between 12 PM and 1 PM, as this period represents the highest operational pressure.
 * Preparing ingredients and inventory ahead of this window may help reduce service delays.
 * Additionally, the restaurant could explore targeted promotions during slower morning or evening hours to help balance demand throughout the day.
+## Insight 4 : Most and Least Valuable items
+### What item generates the most revenue and order ?
+#### Hamburger, edamame, and Korean beef bowl recorded the highest number of orders, with 622, 620, and 588 respectively.
+In contrast, cheese lasagna, potstickers, and chicken tacos had the lowest order volumes, with 207, 205, and 123 orders.

+#### In terms of revenue, the Korean beef bowl generated the highest income at 10,584, followed by spaghetti and meatballs with 8,460 and cheeseburger with 8,162.
+On the other hand, chicken tacos produced the lowest revenue at 1,476, closely followed by potstickers at 1,845 and chips at 2,133.